 Meet the Governors

 I became a Governor at Carr Hill 32 years ago, starting as a Parent Governor, then continuing as a Community Governor.
-I am currently the Chairman of Governors, as well as being Chairman of Pupils, Curriculum and Standards.
-My 3 children attended the School, followed by 2 of my Grandchildren, one of which is currently in year 8.
+I have spent the last four years as the Chairman of Governors, as well as being Chairman of Pupils, Curriculum and Standards.
+My 3 children attended the School, followed by 2 of my Grandchildren.
 I am a local Councillor, being a Town Councillor for Medlar with Wesham and Fylde Borough Councillor for the same ward.
 I am also involved in many community activities in the area.
 I am always concerned that Carr Hill High School delivers the best opportunities possible for all our young people and work to that aim.